linuxus/worker-safety/README.md

 * Click Create function.

 7. On a new browser tab click on [deeplens-lambda.py](./code/deeplens-lambda.py):
     - Click on the "*Raw*" button.
-Select the entire code and paste under Function code for the lambda function.
+    - Select the entire code and copy.
+    - Go back to the Lambda Management console tab and under function code replace the existing code with the code copied in the previous step.
 8. Go to line 34 and modify line below with the name of your S3 bucket created in the earlier step.

 * bucket_name = "REPLACE-WITH-NAME-OF-YOUR-S3-BUCKET" (example: lab1-worker-safety)